pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/🏰Falk/Gargula.md

 Little is known about Gargula's past, and she prefers to keep it that way.
 Some believe she may have once been a powerful sorcerer or a scholar of the arcane arts who fell from grace, while others think she might be the last surviving member of an ancient order dedicated to preserving hidden knowledge.

 # Role in the campaign
 Gargula can provide players with valuable information about magic and the supernatural through her trinket shop and knowledge of omens.
-She may also serve as a plot hook by discovering a mysterious artifact in the forest near Falk that seems to be connected to her trinkets and omens.
+She may also serve as a plot hook by discovering a mysterious artifact in the forest near [[Promises of Victory/Worldbuilding/Regions/🏰Falk/Falk\|Falk]] that seems to be connected to her trinkets and omens.
 The party must investigate its origins and determine whether it poses a threat to the town or could be used for good.

 # Relations
-Gargula is well known among the residents of Falk due to her peculiar appearance and enigmatic nature.
+Gargula is well known among the residents of [[Promises of Victory/Worldbuilding/Regions/🏰Falk/Falk\|Falk]] due to her peculiar appearance and enigmatic nature.
 However, despite her eccentricities, she is generally well-liked by the townsfolk.### Gargula's Trinket Shop
-Gargula's trinket shop is a small, dimly lit store located near the edge of Falk.
+Gargula's trinket shop is a small, dimly lit store located near the edge of [[Promises of Victory/Worldbuilding/Regions/🏰Falk/Falk\|Falk]].
 The shop is filled with shelves of mysterious artifacts, scrolls, and magical trinkets that Gargula has collected over the years.
 The air inside the shop is thick with incense, and the walls are adorned with strange symbols and tapestries.

 > [!info] Info
 > Gargula's trinket shop can be used as a location for players to purchase unique magical items or to gather information about arcane mysteries.